spajic/nvim/Readme.md

 - [x] make Solargraph work
 - [x] setup jj for Esc
 - [x] setup lsp `Format` command to apply rubocop or other formatters
+- [x] setup tabs plugin for my workflow with two vertical splits
+- [ ] turn on relative lines numbering
 - [ ] setup telescope recent files keymap
+- [ ] setup and document keymaps for LSP (see kickstart)
 - [ ] check out telescope frecency options
+- [ ] setup telescope search over current buffer
-- [ ] setup tabs plugin for my workflow with two vertical splits
+- [ ] setup restore session

 - [ ] setup golden-ratio plugin
 - [ ] learn to user telescope-file-browser for FS manipulation
+- [ ] setup my telescope keymaps in which-key

 - [ ] setup copilot

-- [ ] setup and document keymaps for LSP (see kickstart)
 - [ ] do not delete cmp-path [check that it works] (see lsp-zero readme)
 - [ ] setup and check cmd-cmdline
 - [ ] setup and check cmd-buffer